-Heart failure prevention in Dallas, Texas
+Heart failure prevention and care in Dallas, TX

-For more information about our heart failure services and treatment options, please call (972) 566-7111.
+For more information about our heart failure services and treatment options, please call (972) 940-9500.

-Specialized procedure for heart failure
+Specialized procedures for advanced heart failure

 Heart assist devices

 Our ventricular assist device (VAD) program is patient-centered and equipped to handle the medical, social, psychological and financial needs of heart patients.
 Since the program’s inception in 1996, more than 250 VADs have been implanted.

 Through heart failure classification improvement and a higher projected survival rate and quality of life, the program is able to offer patients a new beginning.

 In advanced heart failure, the left ventricle can become too weak to provide adequate blood flow to organs.
 The LVAD is a surgically implanted pump replacing the work of the heart and redirecting blood to the body.